 PDF documents which have been prepared with PDF Form Fields (using a suitable PDF Form editor) can be filled with data captured with an XpressDox interview.
 In fact, the PDF form can be filled with data from ANY source, as long as it is in XML form.

 There are a few steps that have to be taken to prepare the PDF from for use by XpressDox, the most important one being to map the data elements in the XML data set to the form fields in the document.
-This is done by running the Prepare PDF Form utility, which is accessed via the button in the Advanced Template Author group in the ribbon (or in the toolbar in Word 2003).
+This is done by running the Prepare PDF Form utility, which is accessed via the button in the Advanced Template Author group in the ribbon.
 This will list the fields as the appear in the PDF form, and initially will name the fields with an “F” followed by the field number.

 If the author of the PDF form assigned appropriate names to the fields, then those field names could be used as the data element names for XpressDox.
 The mapping will then be achieved by pressing the “Use Internal Name” button on the Prepare PDF Form utility.
 Otherwise, you can set data element names for the fields by clicking in the data element name field itself on the utility form and assign the name you would like (much as you would rename a file in the Windows Explorer) .